Accreditation, Regulatory Standing, and Academic Integrity

 Institutional Accreditation

-USILACS has held full Institutional Accreditation from the North American Commission on College and University Accreditation (NACCUA) since March 12, 2017.
+USILACS has held institutional accreditation through the North American Commission on College and University Accreditation (NACCUA) since March 12, 2017.

 - Academic quality